Is GPS Tracking of Employees Legal? What Crew Owners Should Know

 The general rule in the US

 For work done on company time, employers in the US generally have wide latitude to track how and where that work happens.
 Location tied to a job is treated a lot like other work records.
-The friction usually is not whether you can track at all.
-It is whether you told people, whether you had their agreement, and whether the tracking is limited to work rather than sweeping up private life.
+The friction usually isn't whether you can track at all.
+It's whether you told people, whether you had their agreement, and whether the tracking is limited to work rather than sweeping up private life.

 Three ideas come up again and again.
-They are worth understanding before you turn anything on.
+They're worth understanding before you turn anything on.

 Notice: tell people what you collect